 There are many places to stop for a walk or picnic with beautiful loch and mountain views.
 Highly recommended is a short but scenically rewarding hike to the top of Conic Hill from Balmaha, as well as the Balmaha Millennium Forest Path and Sallochy Forest Trails.

 The loch is also home to over 30 small islands, including Inchmurrin, Britain’s largest fresh-water island, and Inchcailloch, which may not be the largest, but it is the most accessible.
 A ferry and a waterbus transport visitors to the island.
 Part of a National Nature Reserve, Inchcailloch boasts pretty woodlands and some great waymarked walking trails with superb views out across the loch.
 You can also camp overnight on the island (see map below).

 There is a huge array of activities to enjoy on or close to Loch Lomond, including watersports such as kayaking, Canadian canoes, stand-up paddle boards, wake boarding, water skiing and wake surfing.
-Loch Lomond is also very popular with swimmers and plays host to a number of open water swimming events, such as the Great Scottish Swim in August.
+Loch Lomond is also very popular with swimmers and plays host to a number of open water swimming events.

 To the south is the leisure and retail outlet, Loch Lomond Shores, which is a great hub for shopping, eating and family activities.